Cuba Driving Advice and Car Hire Info

 Cuba Car Rental

 One of the only countries left in the world where the big multinationals don’t have a foothold.
-You’ll instead be dealing with the Cuban rental ‘giants’ such as Rex, Via and Cubacar.
+You’ll instead be dealing with a Cuban rental companies such as Geely.